nyumathclinic/latex-dtxmk/README.md

 assignment file, you have to copy and paste from three old files to three new files.

-##### Why not just a boolean that keeps or ignores certain code and produces whichever document is needed?
+##### Why not just a boolean that and produces whichever variant is needed?

 Some workarounds for multiple variants of a document involve one or more LaTeX booleans.
 For instance:

     \newboolean{solutions}
     \setboolean{solutions}{false}